SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 eleventyExcludeFromCollections: true
 ---

-When the topic of raising taxes on high-earning individuals comes up, a frequent objection is that "$400,000 isn't even that much in a lot of places", or "$500,000 doesn't go that far for a family of four".
+A popular form of clickbait financial articles is those explaining how high-earning households are *actuall*y living basically paycheck-to-paycheck.
+You'll see titles like "Barely making it on $400,000" or "$500,000 doesn't go that far for this family of four".
 The number seems to keep going up; I expect to soon see stories on how $900,000 isn't enough money to really *get by* in suburban Los Angeles.

-This claim is almost always backed up by what I would consider one of the worst financial charts on the entire internet, courtesy of "Financial Samurai":
+This claim is almost always backed up by some variant of what I would consider one of the worst financial charts on the entire internet, courtesy of "Financial Samurai":

 ![A chart showing a list of expenses which will be detailed later](/img/400K-budget.webp)